solidnetwork-xyz/OCP-1Z0-819/resources/docs/class.md

 - if object is null, the **instanceof** operator returns false.
 - if super class has a constructor with parameters, and you extend it, you must call super(parameters)

+### Class and Object Initialization
+- All code of class (static), only once per class
+- Each object instance and its parents

 ### Abstract classes
 - Abstract methods only inside abstract class.
 - Abstract class can implement interface class, and the abstract methods must be resolved by a concrete class.